balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 ### Environment Variables

+These can be provided by a file in `./configs/`, pointed to via `CONFIG_TO_LOAD` or simply placed direct into the environment.

+#### CONFIG_TO_LOAD

+This is a string of the file to load in.
+Directory and extension will be inserted.

+e.g. `test` to load `./configs/test.yml`

 #### PROCBOT_BOTS_TO_LOAD

 This is a string of the names of the bots that need loading by this deployment